JosephNdegwa/studio/README.md

 Landing page

 ## Description
-This is a landing page for a hypothetical software studio.
+This is a landing page for a hypothetical software studio to showcase what their local developers have to offer and also the work they've done in the past.

 ### Author
 Joseph Ndegwa